Structured Content

 5 Benefits to Using Structured Content

 1. Reusability.
-It can be repurposed for different uses, deliverables, and languages.
+You can repurpose structured content for different uses, deliverables, and languages.

 3. Savings.
-Make automatic content updates with ease, saving time and money.
+Structured content allows you to make automatic content updates with ease, saving time and money.

 4. Productivity.
 Content strategists can organize, arrange, and deploy structured content quickly and efficiently.